ampproject/amphtml/ads/README.md

 ## The iframe sandbox

 The ad itself is hosted within a document that has an origin different from the primary page.
+The iframe by default loads a [bootstrap HTML](../3p/frame.max.html), which provides a container `div` to hold your content together with a set of APIs.
+Note that the container `div` (with `id="c"`) is absolute positioned and takes the whole space of the iframe, so you will want to append your content as a child of the container (don't append to `body`).

 ### Available information
 We will provide the following information to the ad: